Stella Chen (politician): Later research and writings

 Chen later began researching how regime change had affected Taiwan, particularly focusing on 1940 to 1950, which she called the "decade of chaos".
 In 2013, Chen published a collection of interviews with Taiwanese who had been raised during the Japanese era, including former members of the Imperial Japanese Army.
 She also commented on the September 2013 power struggle.
 Alongside fellow former legislators Payen Talu, Wei Yao-chien, and others, Chen cofounded the Jiawu Regime Change organization in further support of Taiwanese independence in 2014, and in 2016 established the Taiwan Transitional Justice Association.
 From July 2017, Chen led Taiwan People News.

 Personal life, illness and death

 Chen's husband Chang Wei-chia studied abroad in Switzerland and France was also active in the Democratic Progressive Party.
-Their son pursued doctoral coursework at the University of California, Berkeley and also attended the University of Oxford from 2005-2007.
-He is currently an Assistant Professor at Florida State University.
+Their son pursued doctoral coursework at the University of California, Berkeley and also attended the University of Oxford from 2005 to 2007.
+He is currently an assistant professor at Florida State University.

 Chen was diagnosed with breast cancer in 2015, but chose not to disclose the condition at the time.
 In 2021, her condition worsened and was identified as triple-negative breast cancer.
 She died while seeking treatment in Chiang Mai, Thailand on 11 June 2025, one day after her 75th birthday.